| I/O (Input / Output) Bus - Peripheral

 obtain DirectParallel cables from Parallel Technologies or from their

+local dealers.
 To make a direct network connection by using a

 DirectParallel cable Open Network and Dial-up Connections.